RoA-Adventure-Mode-Team/BreakTheTargets/README.md

 *NOTE: MOST cases should only need 1 cell, and 1 sprite.*

 These are the sprites that will be specially designated with `sprite_change_collision_mask` and should be placed at 2,2 in their respective cell.

+In the BtT folder there's a basic 16 tileset of the training mode stage.

 ### 2: Place Articles
 We unfortunately do not have an automatic way to pull locations reliably 1-to-1.
 You can use your solid collision sprites to get a rough idea of where you should place your targets (tiles are pixels/16, and remove 2 tiles due to offsets), then use the in-game console and debug mode to fine-tune the locations of the articles.
 The red circle is the camera position, and is detailed in the upper left corner of the debug info.